So what the heck are the SAT Subject Tests?

 Do I need to take these?
 What do colleges expect?

-Most selective colleges in the United States expect you to take at least a few SAT Subject Tests.
-If you have good scores on 2 of these exams, then you’re probably in good shape: most colleges only require 2 Subject Tests.
+Certain selective colleges in the United States expect you to take at least a few SAT Subject Tests.
+If you have good scores on 2 of these exams, then you’re probably in good shape: most elite colleges only require 2 Subject Tests.
 A handful of college, however, expect high school students to submit three scores — Georgetown University, for example, has this requirement.

 Even if you’re not applying to colleges that require SAT Subject Tests, these tests will still look excellent on your application.
 The admissions process is rigorous, and anything that makes you stand out to an admissions officer will work in your favor.
 So regardless of which universities you're applying to, you should take a few of these exams.